 More and more people are beginning to realize that there is an inseparable connection between weight loss and health preservation.

 One must admit that successfully losing all the weight you want and keeping it off is not easy.
 For many of us, especially women, weight loss is a lifelong career.

-However, from my experience and many others all over the world, a low-carbohydrates diet and intermittent fasting have been a healthy and effective way to lose weight.
+However, from my experience and many others all over the world, a low-carbohydrate diet and intermittent fasting have been healthy and effective ways to lose weight.